uwcse440/web-cse440-wi18/_assignments/assignment1/index.md

 - Local business owners
 - Workers

 Be sure to focus on problems and goals, not potential design solutions.
 One way to help yourself identify a hierarchy of problems and goals is to ask "why?".
 For example:

 - Why is a person not using Facebook?
 - Why is a person unable to play shooter games?
 - Why do they want to keep up with the current technology?

 Each idea should be a single sentence, identifying the domain and the problem or goal.
 At most one of your ideas may come from any of the domains above.
-You other two ideas should be from domains not in this list, in order to broaden the brainstorm.
+Your other two ideas should be from domains not in this list, in order to broaden the brainstorm.
 Ensure the ideas are significantly different, not small variations on the same idea.

 ### Submission